NativeScript/docs-v8/nativescript-core/Application.md

 ### delegate

-This returns the class you set (the best place to set it is in the `app.js` or `app.ts`, right before `Application.run()`) as a delegate or undefined if you didn't set any.
+This returns the class you set (the best place to set it is in the `app.js` or `app.ts`, before `Application.run()`) as a delegate or undefined if you didn't set any.
 The iOS system monitors the different states of your application and emits an event at each state.
-To handle these lifecycle events, you have to write a class that extends UIResponder and implements UIApplicationDelegate classes.
-This class is your delegate.
-You overwrite the methods from UIApplicationDelegate to handle the events.
+To handle these lifecycle events, you have to write a class that extends UIResponder and implements UIApplicationDelegate classes and set the `delegate` property to that class.
+You then overwrite the methods from UIApplicationDelegate to handle the events.
 |||
 |----|-----|
 |Type:|`UIApplicationDelegate` \| `undefined`|